ToolJet/ToolJet/docs/docs/deployment/heroku.md

    Read [environment variables reference](/docs/deployment/env-vars)

 4. Open the app.
-5. The default username of the admin is dev@tooljet.io and password is `password`.
+5. The default username of the admin is `dev@tooljet.io` and the password is `password`.

 :::tip
 The one click deployment will create a free dyno and a free postgresql database.